ingenmaffen/how-i-met-arch-linux/README.md

 username ALL=(ALL) ALL
 ```

 If NetworkManager is working, connect to your wifi and install the applications you want to use.
-(I did managed to fuck up this as well so after enabled SDDM I did not have any option to connect to my wifi, so I force stopped it and installed NetworkManager at this point).
+(I did manage to fuck up this as well so after having SDDM enabled I did not have any options to connect to my wifi, so I force stopped it and installed NetworkManager at this point).

-If you use touchpad like a noob like me, you shoud do something about it.
-I followed [this guide](https://wiki.archlinux.org/index.php/Touchpad_Synaptics#Frequently_used_options) to create a file under /etc/X11/xorg.conf.d/70-synaptics.conf and according to a [this reddit post](https://www.reddit.com/r/archlinux/comments/4qd5f7/taptoclick_no_longer_enabled_in_sddm/) I panicked and copied it under /etc/X11/xorg.conf.d/50-synaptics.conf and I also installed xf86-input-synaptics and after a restart it worked, so I don't know which one should you use.
+If you use touchpad like a noob like me, you should do something about it.
+I followed [this guide](https://wiki.archlinux.org/index.php/Touchpad_Synaptics#Frequently_used_options) to create a file under /etc/X11/xorg.conf.d/70-synaptics.conf and according to [this reddit post](https://www.reddit.com/r/archlinux/comments/4qd5f7/taptoclick_no_longer_enabled_in_sddm/) I panicked and copied it under /etc/X11/xorg.conf.d/50-synaptics.conf and I also installed xf86-input-synaptics and after a restart it worked, so I don't know which one should you use.

 The list of apps I installed: